-Factual information relating to past land use and other matters relevant to contamination may also be provided on request.
-Council records can only indicate known contaminated sites.
-Any site may potentially be contaminated.
+Factual information, relating to past land use and other matters relevant to contamination may also be provided on request.
+Council records can only indicate known contaminated sites or sites with a recorded history of a potentially contaminating land use.
+Any site may potentially be contaminated with asbestos.